 The 2017 crayfish HSI model also included a SI related to the soil characteristics required for crayfish burrow construction.
 This index, which was based on the percentage of sand in the soil, did not help differentiate crayfish habitat because sand content simulated by the ICM was almost always optimal.
 As an alternative, Romaire (2017) suggested an index based on the soil classification system used in the United States Department of Agriculture Soil Surveys published for each Louisiana parish.
 The soil classes for each coastal parish were evaluated for sand content and other possible unfavorable soil characteristics for crayfish burrowing, such as permeability or available water capacity (a measure of the soil's capacity to hold water).
 Soils with a high percentage of sand (>50% by weight), rapid permeability (>6.0 inches per hour), and low available water capacity (<0.10 inch per inch) were found on barrier islands, cheniers, fastlands, and in marshes near the Gulf.
 These areas are either outside the ICM domain or would not be considered suitable crayfish habitat due to high salinities or unfavorable hydrology (i.e. they do not flood regularly).
-Otherwise, it appears that the soils present in Louisiana's coastal wetlands are highly suitable for crayfish burrow construction.
+Otherwise, it appears that the soils present in

+Louisiana's coastal wetlands are highly suitable for crayfish burrow construction.
 Consequently, the 2023 crayfish HSI model does not include a soil SI.

-Except for these changes, the 2023 crayfish HSI model is the same as the 2017 model.
+Except for these changes, the 2023 crayfish HSI model is the same as the 2017 model (Romaire, 2017).
+The HSI model is comprised of three component indices that describe suitable water conditions (SI1 and SI2), vegetated habitat types (SI3), and conditions needed for reproduction (SI4).
 The model is used to calculate the annual habitat suitability score of each model cell for all life stages of crayfish.
+The model equation is: HSI = (SI1 x SI2 Dec through Jul)1/6 x (SI3)1/3 x (SI4 Aug through Nov)1/3.